tkuhlman/cookbooks-vertica/README.md

 Required setup:
   - data bag items in the vertica data bag that are specific to both the cluster and location.
     - All of these follow the pattern `<cluster name>_<databag item name>_<location specifier>`
-    - nodes - lists nodes in the cluster
+    - nodes - lists nodes in the cluster and the secondary interface settings
     - license - An edb with the license key
     - agent_ssl - An edb with the agent public and private keys
   - Ssh setup for the dbadmin user, including: